Essential guide to setting up an office

 5. Working from a home office

 Many start-ups find setting up an office at home the most attractive option.
-It is cheap and handy, but there may be drawbacks.
+It is quick, cheap and convenient for most, but there may be drawbacks.

 Is it legal?